 The Bielefeld sewing machine factory founded by Carl Schmidt & Hengstenberg built bicycles and motor bicycles since 1894 with a built-in motor of Fafnir and in 1902 brought the first motor-bike with a reinforced frame on the market.
 1903 this phase of motorcycle construction ceased.
 In 1930 they began building 60cc and 74cc motorised bicycles powered by Fichtel & Sachs and in 1938 they introduced the Sichelgabel with a Saxonette engine in the rear wheel.
 This stage of production continued until 1940.
 In 1944 the factory was largely destroyed during an allied bombing raid.

 In 1945 Anker re-entered the market with the pre-war model 660, with a 98 cc Sachs engine.
-Had consumed the entire capital of the company this time under the name of the Paderborn subsidiary PAMAG, which began production of the Anker models in 1948, but until 1953.
-The Supervisory Board therefore decided in 1953 to sell PAMAG to the Panther-Werke AG in Braunschweig.
+In the ensuing years the project consumed the entire capital of the company, now under the name of the Paderborn subsidiary PAMAG, which produced the Anker models from 1948 until 1953.
+The Supervisory Board therefore decided in 1953 to sell PAMAG to Panther-Werke AG in Braunschweig.

 Tue Aug 27 2013

 I want to have information of Anker with 147cc motor.
 I hava a 1953 Anker M150